Sherwin Richard Court

 The doctor noticed the anxiety on my parents face and replied in a comforting expression, "Please do not worry, worry does not solve anything!"
 He then began injecting humorous asides to relax my parents and lighten the mood by singing the first verse of 'key Sara, whatever will be, will be!'
 He smiled and said, "I will give him an audiometer test and then tell you what needs to be done next.
 For now, you just may sit here while I conduct the test on Sherwin or you may take a stroll in the market and come back after about fifteen or twenty minutes."

-Tell me doctor, “What are the different types of tests that one can take and also what type will you be giving my son?”
+Tell me doctor, "What are the different types of tests that one can take and also what type is best for my son?"

 I was certainly made aware of the time period of my existence when dad said, "Son, go along with the doctor into the sound proof cabin," he gestured with his hand pointing to the cabin behind the doctor's chair.
 I got up and followed the doctor who shut the door behind me.

 I sat down in a chair in the soundproof cabin and was a handed a set of headphones which was connected to an audiometer.
 They were small foam earphones which I inserted into my ears.
 The audiometer produced tones at specific frequencies and set volume levels to each ear independently.
 The doctor instructed me to convey to him whether I had heard the tone by raising one hand.
 As the test progressed, the doctor, plotted points on a graph where the frequency was on the x-axis and the loudness on the y-axis.
 Once each frequency of hearing ability was tested and plotted, the points were joined by a line so that one could see at a glance which frequencies were not being heard normally and what degree of hearing loss may be present.
-After the tests were over he told me I could go and join my parents and that he would join us in a few minutes for he had to complete the test results.
+After the tests were over he told me, "You can go and join your parents, I will join you all in a few minutes after I complete the test results".

 I said excitedly, "Mom, dad, it's done, I finished the test."

-Mom turned to the doctor with a shocked expression on her face and I could see that she had paled.
+Mom turned to the doctor with a shocked expression on her face, when he made his appearance, and I could see that she had paled.
 It was the question she most wanted to ask, and the most dreaded question at that .
-Dad was just sitting there with his head down looking I guess, at nothing.
-He half closed his eyes, and then, very slowly said, “Is everything alright?”
+Dad was just sitting there with his head down, looking I guess, at nothing.
+He half closed his eyes, and then, very slowly said, "Is everything alright?"

 The doctor said "Mr. and Mrs. Court I'm afraid the news is not good."